Best Cenotes in the Riviera Maya: Complete Exploration Guide

 Cenote Activities

-• Swimming in pristine freshwater pools
+• Swimming in pristine freshwater pools at a constant cool temperature

-• Diving in certified dive sites
+• Scuba diving in certified cave dive sites (certification required)

-• Exploring underground cave systems
+• Exploring underground cave systems with experienced guides

-• Photography in stunning natural settings
+• Photography in stunning natural settings with dramatic light

 Cenote Visiting Tips